Traditionally, we are taught that nouns are words that refer to people, places, things, or ideas.

-However, bike can also occur in the plural form.
+However, "bike" can also occur in the plural form.

-There are six broken bikes in that garage.
+There are six bikes in that garage.

-In that garage, several bikes are broken.
+In that garage, there are several bikes.

-That garage is full of clutter.
+The garage is full of clutter.

 This sentence makes grammatical sense.
 However, the following example does not.